Symmetric Quantum Walks on Hamming Graphs and Their Limit Distributions: The class of random walks

-If a random walk is irreducible and aperiodic $-1$ is not an eigenvalue.
+For the lower bound in~\eqref{bound}, see \cite[Theorem~1]{DG12}.
+If a random walk is irreducible and aperiodic~$-1$ is not an eigenvalue.
 Since the transition probability \eqref{trans} is symmetric, the stationary distribution is uniform.
 Hora \cite{Hor97} gave a detailed treatment of the cut-off phenomenon of a simple random walk ($w_i=\delta_{i,1}$).
-Collevechio and Griffiths \cite{CG21} obtained \eqref{spec} for a broad class of random walks on the hypercube, i.e., $H(d,2)$, which contains the class satisfying Assumption~\ref{assump:1}.
+Collevechio and Griffiths \cite{CG21} obtained~\eqref{spec} for a broad class of random walks on the hypercube, i.e., $H(d,2)$, which contains the class satisfying assumption~\eqref{assump:1}.